#7: Choropleth Maps

 MicroProject Overview

-Geographical data visualizations are some of the most impactful forms of data visualization as it easily allows the user to locate places familiar to themselves.
-One popular geographical visualization is a Choropleth Map -- a map that shades a geographical region to visually encode data about the region.
-For example, population density maps and per-capita income maps are common choropleth maps.
+Geographical data visualizations are some of the most impactful forms of data visualization, as these visualizations easily allows the user to locate places familiar to themselves.
+One popular geographical visualization is a choropleth map -- a map that shades a geographical region to visually encode data about the region.
+As an example, population density maps and per-capita income maps are common choropleth maps.

 Additional Python Libraries Needed